VivusHub/Vivus/share/twitter/README.md

     curl_setopt( $ch, CURLOPT_RETURNTRANSFER, 1);
     $response = curl_exec($ch);
 ```
 That's all!
-Simple right!
+Simple right?

 # Congrats
 Congratulations you've successfully implemented the twitter API to your code.
 If you are running into problems feel free to email
 dev@checkmateconcevoir.com or better yet you can make use of the checkmateconcevoir.com/vivus/ platform to send and schedule tweets.

 # License
 The codes and all related text in this doucment are licensed unde the BCD license.
-Redistribution and use in source and
-binary forms are permitted provided the copyright notive and this paragraphic is duplicated in all such forms, documentations,
+Copyright 2019 Checkmate Concevoir ltd.

-advertising materials and the use acknowledges that the it was developed by Checkmate Concevoir ltd. Checkmate Concevoir may
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
-not be used to endorse or products derived from this code without specific prior witter perfimssion from the authors of Checkmate
+   * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
-Concevoir ltd. This code is provided as is and without any express or implied warranties, including without limitation, the implied
+   * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-warranties of merchantability and fitness for a particular purpose disclaimed.
+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.